cockroachdb/docs/v19.2/create-changefeed.md

 ---
 title: CREATE CHANGEFEED
-summary: The CREATE CHANGEFEED statement creates a new changefeed, which provides row-level change subscriptions.
+summary: The CREATE CHANGEFEED statement creates a new enterprise changefeed, which provides row-level change subscriptions in a configurable format to a configurable sink.
 toc: true
 ---

-The `CREATE CHANGEFEED` [statement](sql-statements.html) creates a new changefeed, which provides row-level change subscriptions.

-Changefeeds target a whitelist of tables, called the "watched rows."
-Every change to a watched row is emitted as a record in a configurable format (`JSON`) to a configurable sink ([Kafka](https://kafka.apache.org/) or a [cloud storage sink](#cloud-storage-sink)).

-For more information, see [Change Data Capture](change-data-capture.html).

 {{site.data.alerts.callout_info}}
 `CREATE CHANGEFEED` is an [enterprise-only](enterprise-licensing.html) feature.
 For the core version, see [`EXPERIMENTAL CHANGEFEED FOR`](changefeed-for.html).
 {{site.data.alerts.end}}

+The `CREATE CHANGEFEED` [statement](sql-statements.html) creates a new enterprise changefeed, which targets a whitelist of tables, called "watched rows".
+Every change to a watched row is emitted as a record in a configurable format (`JSON` or Avro) to a configurable sink ([Kafka](https://kafka.apache.org/) or a [cloud storage sink](#cloud-storage-sink)).
+You can [create](#create-a-changefeed-connected-to-kafka), [pause](#pause-a-changefeed), [resume](#resume-a-paused-changefeed), or [cancel](#cancel-a-changefeed) an enterprise changefeed.

+For more information, see [Change Data Capture](change-data-capture.html).

 ## Required privileges